Selling A House With Tenants In Colorado

 Colorado law requires landlords to provide habitable housing that meets certain minimum safety and health standards.
 This includes providing working heat sources, functioning plumbing systems, and adequate water supply.

 It is important to ensure that your rental property meets these requirements before listing it for sale.
-Additionally, if any repairs are needed during the sale process, make sure they are completed in accordance with state laws.
+Additionally, if any repairs are needed during the sale process, make sure they are completed under state laws.

 Reviewing the Lease Agreement